David Pollet

-David Pollet (born 12 August 1988) is a Belgian professional footballer who plays as a forward for French club Avranches.
+David Pollet (born 12 August 1988) is a Belgian professional footballer who plays as a forward for French fourth-tier Championnat National 2 club Wasquehal.
 He also holds French citizenship.

 Career

 In 2008, Pollet played on loan at Stade de Reims from RC Lens.

-On 15 January 2013, it was announced by his club Lens that Pollet has signed for Belgian club Charleroi on a free transfer with a further 30% of any future transfer fee going to Lens.
+On 15 January 2013 it was announced by his club Lens that Pollet has signed for Belgian club Charleroi on a free transfer with a further 30% of any future transfer fee going to Lens.
 He signed a 2.5-year contract and was handed the number 10 shirt, previously worn by the departing Hervé Kage.

 On 12 August 2019, he signed with French club GFC Ajaccio.